How do you solve a problem with Maria?

 I love learning and speaking about UX as a craft and career.

 Always open to discuss new collaboration opportunities!
-Currently, I’m serving as the lead of my local Ladies That UX chapter in SLC.
+Currently, I’m volunteering my time as a co-lead of my local Ladies That UX chapter in SLC.
+I like being a part of the local design community, mentoring UXers, and connecting with others in this space.

 Connect with me on LinkedIn.